CoryParsnipson/arduino-hid-gamepad-test/README.md

 ##  Nintendo Switch Thumbstick

 It is important to note that the Switch thumbstick is designed to work with 1.8V apparently (see the Nintendo Switch Reverse Engineering git repo above).
-Using the wrong voltage will result in the joystick being "lopsided".
-That is, one direction of an axis will have a bigger range than the opposite direction (e.g. x minus direction has a delta of 200 while x plus direction has a delta of 10000).
+The thumbstick can also work perfectly fine at 5V as well, with the only difference being that the potentiometer values assume a larger range.

-The raw range of the thumbstick appears to be:
+At 1.75V, the raw range of the thumbstick appears to be:

 x axis -> min: 80, max: 315
 y axis -> min: 50, max: 303